 There are several reasons why this is the case.
 Foremost, with the release of Db2 11.5, the number of licensing options has been consolidated from 13 to just three.
 This simplification would not have been recognized yet by current Db2 customers at the time Gartner talked with them.
 One of the three licensing options is a no-cost, full-featured version of Db2 that does not expire.
 Users can build from the very beginning, leveraging all features without functional restrictions.
 It is limited only by memory, storage and compute resources.
 IBM offers a single licensing metric, virtual processor core (VPC) that is easy to understand and apply across a multi- or hybrid cloud data architecture.
 Pricing of DBaaS services is transparent, without hidden data transfer fees.

-In addition, we introduced the IBM Hybrid Data Management Platform (HDMP), which makes it much easier to add or swap entitlements with a single subscription.
-The HDMP contains database, data warehouse, data lake, and fast data solutions from the Db2 family which can be deployed on premises and in the cloud.
-This flexibility means that customers can find the right balance of price and capabilities within a single, robust data management package.
+In addition, Db2 is available as a cartridge or extension of IBM Cloud Pak for Data, which makes it much easier to add additional capabilities as your needs change and grow.
+Database, data warehouse, data lake, and fast data options from the Db2 solution set can be deployed alongside solutions from other rungs of the AI ladder such as Watson Studio Open Scale.
+This flexibility means that customers can find the right balance of price and capabilities within a single platform.

 Gartner points out that IBM cloud DBMS revenue has fallen behind others and that existing customers may not know all of the options they have.
 While we certainly want to see revenue increase as more people become aware of our cloud offerings, this has little impact on functionality.